ggcarvalho/IN1076_Capstone/README.md

 The image processing tools available and their respective names (you should use theses names when running the program) are given below:

 - Grayscale filter (`grayscale`): converts an RGB image into grayscale using the luminance of a pixel.
-The luminance is calculated using l = 0.299r + 0.587g + 0.114b where r, g, and b are the pixel values for the red, green, and blue channels, respectively.
+The luminance Y is calculated using Y = 0.299r + 0.587g + 0.114b where r, g, and b are the pixel values for the red, green, and blue channels, respectively.

 - Halftone (`halftone`): converts the range of a grayscale image to [0, 9], and for each pixel value performs a mapping according to the following image from this [reference](http://www.imageprocessingplace.com/DIP-3E/dip3e_student_projects.htm#02-01).
 Due to this mapping, halftoned images have three times the width and three times the height of the original image.

 ![Halftone map](halftone_map.png)

-- Mean blur (`mean`): takes an average of 3 x 3 regions.
+- Mean blur (`mean`): Takes an average of 3 x 3 regions.

-- Gaussian blur (`gaussian`): takes a weighted average of a 3 x 3 region using a gaussian function.
+- Gaussian blur (`gaussian`): Takes a weighted average of a 3 x 3 region using a gaussian function.

-- Sharpen (`sharpen`): sharpens the image.
+- Sharpen (`sharpen`): Sharpens the image.
 Formally, substracts the 4-neighbors laplacian from the original image.

-- Laplacian (`laplacian`): returns the 8-neighbors laplacian applied to the image.
+- Laplacian (`laplacian`): Returns the 8-neighbors laplacian applied to the image.

 - Emboss (`emboss`): Enhance image emboss.